binhcn/tech-bank/spring.md

 <img src="assets/scoped-proxy.png" alt="Scoped proxy" width="600"/>
 - Lookup annotation
   - it will create CGLIB proxy object of the class containing @Lookup annotation and inject the proxy into the upstream bean
+  - There is a BeanFactory inside proxy object cglib, it will check whether the target bean is prototype and if yes, return new bean
 ```
 @Service
 public class SingletonServiceWithLookup {